jmh666/RICounter/README.md

 RICounter provides the number of running instances, the number of matching reservations, and the difference between the two.

-Negative differences indicate unused reservations.
-Positive differences indicate instances not matching a reservation.
+Negative differences indicate unused reservations, whereas positive differences indicate instances not matching a reservation.

 usage: RICounter.py [-h] [--region REGIONS]